rlbaker/fn/README.md

 ### `FlatMap`

-Similar to `Map`, but each input item can be mapped to zero or more output items (so `func` should return a slice of zero or more items).
+Similar to `Map`, but each input element can be mapped to zero or more output elements, each of which will be appended to the result slice.

 ```go
 input := []int{1, 2, 3}